firefox-devtools/bidi-har-export/README.md

 - browsingContext.domContentLoaded
 - browsingContext.load

 The recorder will not handle subscribing or unsubscribing to those events.
-For selenium users, the `SeleniumBiDiHarRecorder` can be used to facilitate the process.
+For Selenium users, the `SeleniumBiDiHarRecorder` can be used to facilitate the process.

 ```javascript
 const { HarRecorder } = require("bidi-har-export");